 Before any patient is approved for surgery, they must be ready to make a commitment to this new way of eating and exercise.
-In our program at Beth Israel Deaconess Medical Center, all patients are encouraged to work with a nutritionist, exercise physiologist, psychologist, and social worker in addition to a surgeon to ensure you are ready medically and mentally for a lifestyle change.
+In our program at Beth Israel Deaconess Medical Center, all patients work with a bariatrician, dietitian, nurse and social worker in addition to a surgeon to ensure you are ready medically and mentally for a lifestyle change.
 We also have exercise physiologists who can help you become more physically fit.

 Q. What are the major complications of the procedures?